What is Wi-Fi and How Does It Work?

 Wireless networks are computer networks that are not connected by using cables.
 In simple words, when two or more devices are connected without any networking cable called wireless networking or wireless network.
-From smartphones to simple home wireless internet connection., Bluetooth and more, everything comes under wireless networking.
+From smartphones to a simple home wireless internet connection., Bluetooth, and more, everything comes under wireless networking.

 Wireless Fidelity (Wi-Fi)

 Wireless Fidelity or Wi-Fi technology is a technology that sends radio waves to offer network connectivity by using a wireless network adaptor.
 A Wi-Fi Connection can be established by using a wireless adapter that creates hotspots.
 The hotspot is an area in the vicinity of a wireless router or wireless network card which is again connected to the network and permits users to access internet connectivity.
 This technology is based on the 802.11 IEEE or wi-fi 802.11 a/b/g/n/ac network standards.
 The Direct-Sequence Spread Spectrum (DSSS) offers the highest data speed which of 11 Mbps.
 In case of interference, data speed drops to halves.

 The wireless fidelity network with 802.11b IEEE standard can be transfer data at a speed of 2.4 Gigahertz and data transfer speed goes up to 5 Gigahertz with 802.11b IEEE standard.

 |IEEE 802.11 Variant||FREQUENCY BAND USED|

 |802.11ah||700 MHz, 860 MHz, 902 MHz, etc. ISM Bands are dependent upon the country & allocations.|